 Though the Edge and Escape are very different in size and style, you may find yourself debating which is better for your needs.
-The Escape, which Ford redesigned in 2013, offers high style with plenty of character, but the Edge features a more modern, grown-up look and a larger cabin.
-It all boils down to which one offers the most for your dollar: the Escape or Edge?
+The Escape offers high style and plenty of character, but the Edge features a more modern, grown-up look and a larger cabin.
+It all boils down to which one offers the most for your dollar.

 Our Verdict: Ford Edge

 The Edge may cost more, but its superior capability is worth it.